-Most GCSE and A level examinations will take place in the College Hall, however, during busy examination times, they may be conducted in the Theatre, Seminar Room or across classrooms.
+Most GCSE and A level examinations will take place in the College Hall or Chapel.

 On the day of the Examination

 Candidates should arrive in good time for their examination, this means at least half an hour before their start time.
 Normal public examination start times at the College are: